 The Swedish state's ownership policy stipulates that the owner is responsible for election of auditors and that the auditors are to be appointed by the Annual General Meeting.
 Proposals for election of auditors and for auditors' fees are submitted by the Board and drafted by the company.
 The auditors are elected for a mandate period of one year, in accordance with the main rule in the Swedish Companies Act.
-Vattenfall's Articles of Association stipulate that the company shall have one or two auditors with or without one or two deputy auditors, or a chartered accounting firm as auditor.
+Vattenfall's Articles of Association stipulate that the company shall have one or two auditors, or a chartered accounting firm as auditor.
 The applicable legal provisions for rotation mean that Vattenfall must elect a new accounting firm no later than 2021.
 Work on the procurement process was initiated in 2019.